Equity by Design? On the Trade-Offs in Fairness-Driven Recommendation in Heterogeneous Two-Sided Markets: Experimental Validation

-\paragraph{Fairness-Utility Trade-offs}\looseness=-1 A central question in two-sided fairness is whether producer exposure guarantees must come at the expense of consumer utility.
+\textbf{Fairness-Utility Trade-offs.} A central question in two-sided fairness is whether producer exposure guarantees must come at the expense of consumer utility.
 Prior work \cite{greenwoodUseritemFairnessTradeoffs} established a surprising ``free fairness'' result: in single-item settings ($k=1$) with imbalanced consumer-producer ratios, enforcing minimum producer exposure imposes no cost on consumer utility.
 As stated before, the intuition is that when each consumer needs only one item and consumers vastly outnumber producers, the system has enough flexibility to distribute exposure evenly while still matching each consumer to a highly relevant item.

-\looseness=-1 We test whether this result generalizes to multi-item recommendations.
-Figure~\ref{fig:res_optim} shows mean consumer utility as a function of the producer fairness parameter $\gamma$ (where $\gamma=0$ ignores producer fairness and $\gamma=1$ enforces maximum equitable exposure) across three datasets and recommendation list lengths $k \in \{1, 5, 10\}$.
+We test whether this result generalizes to multi-item recommendations.
+Figure~\ref{fig:res_optim} shows mean consumer utility as a function of the producer fairness parameter $\gamma$ (where $\gamma=0$ ignores producer fairness and $\gamma=1$ enforces maximum equitable exposure) across three datasets and recommendation list lengths $k \in \{1, 5, 10\}$. \\

-\looseness=-1 The results reveal a clear pattern.
+The results reveal a clear pattern.
 At $k=1$, the curves are nearly flat across all datasets: consumer utility remains high regardless of $\gamma$, confirming the free fairness phenomenon.
 However, as $k$ increases to 5 and 10, the curves develop a pronounced downward slope.
 Enforcing producer fairness now requires recommending items beyond each consumer's top choices, and the relevance cost accumulates across all $k$ slots.
 At $k=10$ with $\gamma=1$, mean utility drops by 15--25\% relative to the unconstrained baseline ($\gamma=0$), depending on the dataset.

-\looseness=-1 We argue this finding has practical implications.
+We argue this finding has practical implications.
 Real recommendation systems rarely show a single item; they present lists, grids, or feeds containing tens of items.
 In these settings, the free fairness result does not apply.
-Platform designers must explicitly navigate the trade-off between consumer relevance and producer exposure, and the cost of fairness grows with the number of recommendations per user.
+Platform designers must explicitly navigate the trade-off between consumer relevance and producer exposure, and the cost of fairness grows with recommendation numbers per user. \\